Bills blow out reigning champion Rams in season opener | CBC Sports

 "Very humbling night, but one where you look yourself in the mirror and say you have to be better," McVay said.
 "We weren't ready to go.
 That's on me. ...
 There were a lot of decisions I made that didn't put us in the best position to succeed.
 It was a very humbling night."

-Diggs punctuated the domination with a 53-yard TD catch with 9:25 to play, talking trash to Rams All-Pro defensive back Jalen Ramsey afterward.

-"We're going to make the plane do backflips on the way home tonight," Miller said.
-"We're going to celebrate this win, because you have to, but then we're going to go back to the lab.
-We're not going to let this success put our guard down."

-Super Bowl MVP Cooper Kupp had 13 catches for 128 yards and a touchdown, but the Rams' night went quickly downhill after they unveiled their championship banner in a pregame ceremony.
+Super Bowl MVP Cooper Kupp had 13 catches for 128 yards and a touchdown, but the Rams' night went quickly downhill.
 Los Angeles could not keep up with Allen's creative playmaking or the Bills' pass rush, and its only major offseason addition on offence — receiver Allen Robinson — had one catch on two targets.

-With Dorsey taking over from Brian Daboll, the Bills went 9 for 10 on third downs and racked up 413 total yards, but three first-half turnovers kept it close early.

-Allen set a career high to start a game by completing his first 10 passes, but linebacker Terrell Lewis' interception stopped Buffalo's second drive in Rams territory.
-Rookie James Cook fumbled away his first touch for Buffalo moments later, but Dane Jackson made an interception two snaps after that.

-Los Angeles finally scored on its fourth drive when Kupp made an exceptional toe-tapping catch in the back of the end zone on a precise throw three minutes before halftime.
-The Rams got the ball back on Troy Hill's interception, and Matt Gay hit a 57-yard field goal to pull the Rams even at the halftime gun.
+After falling behind 10-0 despite two Bills turnovers, Los Angeles finally scored on its fourth drive when Kupp made an exceptional toe-tapping TD catch three minutes before halftime.
+After Allen threw his second interception, Matt Gay hit a 57-yard field goal to pull the Rams even at the halftime gun.

 Comments